kubernetes/enhancements/keps/sig-node/3008-cri-class-based-resources/README.md

 Use Pod annotation as the initial K8s user interface, similar to e.g. how seccomp support was added.
 This will bridge the gap between the first implementation phase, i.e. enabling QoS-class resources in the CRI protocol, and the future work which makes them available in the Pod spec.
-Kubelet will read the specific Pod annotations and translate them into corresponding fields in the CRI messages.

-A feature gate ClassResources enables kubelet to look for pod annotations and set the QoS-class resource assignment via CRI protocol accordingly.

-Specifically, kubelet will support annotations for specifying RDT and blockio class, the two types of QoS-class resources that already have basic support in the container runtimes.
+Specifically, annotations for specifying RDT and blockio class will be supported.
+These are the two types of QoS-class resources that already have basic support in the container runtimes.

-  class for all containers
 - `rdt.resources.alpha.kubernetes.io/default` for setting a Pod-level default RDT class for all containers
 - `rdt.resources.alpha.kubernetes.io/container.<container-name>` for